SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 phi/psi dihedral angle potentials correct for force field deficiencies such as errors in non-bonded interactions, electrostatics, lack of coupling terms, inaccurate combination, etc.
 {: .self_study_text :}
-CMAP potential is a correction map to the backbone dihedral energy.
+CMAP potential is a correction to the backbone dihedral energy.
 It was developed to improve the sampling of backbone conformations.
 CMAP parameter does not define a continuous function. it is a grid of energy correction factors defined for each pair of phi/psi angles typically tabulated with 15 degree increments.
 {: .self_study_text :}
 - phi/psi dihedral angle potentials correct for force field deficiencies such as errors in non-bonded interactions, electrostatics, lack of coupling terms, inaccurate combination, etc.
 - CMAP potential was developed to improve the sampling of backbone conformations.